lelouchneo/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/tyk-operator-reconciliation.md

+---
+title: "Tyk Operator Reconciliation"
+date: 2023-03-28
+tags: ["Tyk Operator", "Reconciliation", "Kubernetes"]
+description: "Describes what is meant by Reconciliation in Tyk Operator.
+We will go over some Kubernetes concepts and then explain how reconciliation happens in Tyk Operator."
+weight: 10
+menu:
+   main:
+      parent: "Tyk Operator"
+---

 This page describes what is meant by Reconciliation in Tyk Operator.
 We will go over some Kubernetes concepts and then explain how reconciliation happens in Tyk Operator.

 # Controllers & Operators